Saturday, February 1, 2020

 To be a ‘good’ writer, an effective writer, a working writer, you need to know your craft.
 The only way to do this is to study it.

-If you’re starting out, take a few courses online or offline or both.
+If you’re starting out, take some courses online or offline or both.
+You should also read a lot of books on the craft of writing.
 Get a strong grasp of the basics.

 We’re all familiar with “practice makes perfect.”

 There’s a reason that saying has lasted.
 It’s true.

 Writing coach Suzanne Lieurance says, “Writing is a lot like gardening because it takes constant pruning and weeding.”

 You need to keep up with your craft.
 Even as your get better at it, keep honing your craft.
 Keep learning more and more and practice, practice, practice

 An excellent way to improve your writing skills is to copy (type and/or handwrite) content of a master in the niche you want to specialize in.

 This is a copywriting trick.
 You actually write the master’s words and how to write professionally mentally sinks in.

 Now, we all know that this is just a practice tool.
 We should never ever use someone else’s content as our own.

 A second way to improve your writing skills is to read, read, and read some more.
 Read books in the genre you want to write in particular.
 Study the books.